MhmRhm/asio-recipes/README.md

 2. **Set environment variables manually:**
    Add the required Qt library paths to your environment variables in the terminal, then run your executable from that terminal session.
+   If you’re using VS Code and have the CMake Tools extension installed, you can configure these variables directly in the editor.
+Open the VS Code settings, search for `cmake.environment`, and add the necessary paths there.

 3. **Use the Qt deployment tool (Windows):**
    Run the *windeployqt* tool located at for example `C:\Qt\6.9.3\msvc2022_arm64\bin\windeployqt6.exe`